 The FSA will consider the number of persons who have suffered loss or other adverse effects and the extent of those losses or adverse effects.
 Where the breach of a relevant requirement by a person, whether authorised or not, results in significant losses, or losses to a large number of persons which collectively are significant, it may be appropriate for the FSA to use its powers to obtain restitution on their behalf.
 The FSA anticipates that many individual losses resulting from breaches by firms may be more efficiently and effectively redressed by consumers pursuing their claims directly with the firm concerned or through the Financial Ombudsman Service or the compensation scheme where the firm has ceased trading.
 However, where a large number of persons have been affected or the losses are substantial it may be more appropriate for the FSA to seek or require restitution from a firm.
-In those cases the FSA may consider combining an action seeking or requiring restitution from a firm or unauthorised person with disciplinary action or a criminal prosecution.
+In those cases the FSA may consider combining an action seeking or requiring restitution or a criminal prosecution.